hackiku/pipewriter-app/src/lib/blog/content/google-docs-to-code/index.md

 ---
-title: "From Google Docs to Code: Turning Writer Wireframes into Working Websites"
+title: "Wireframe to Code: Turning Writer Wireframes into Working Websites"
 date: "January 7, 2025"
 category: "Product Updates"
 excerpt: "New feature alert: Convert your Google Docs wireframes into production-ready code with AI-powered design systems.
 Now writers can prototype faster than ever, without leaving their familiar environment."